SriyanAnuruddha/Pharmacy-Website-Django/README.md

 ***
 ### Available Functionalities ###
-- CRUD functionality manage to Medicines
+- CRUD functionality to manage Medicines
-- Users can upload a medical prescription's image to identify medicines and add them to the cart.
+- prescription Upload Function ( Users can upload their medical prescription images to the website, and the website will automatically identify the medicines )
 - add to cart functionality
 - user management via admin interface
 - user login